From Words to Amino Acids: Does the Curse of Depth Persist?: Experiments

-We additionally quantify how skipping each layer changes the final model outputs by measuring the change in output norm before and after the intervention, restricted to future tokens.
-For ESM2 (\cref{fig:skiplayer_outnorm_ESM2}), we observe an overall downward trend with depth, with small fluctuations and minor differences across model sizes.
-ESM3 (\cref{fig:skiplayer_outnorm_ESM3}) shows the opposite pattern: early layers have the weakest effect on future outputs, while the most impactful layers cluster around mid-depth, which is consistent with its skiplayer patterns in \cref{fig:skiplayer_layers_ESM3}.
-For DPLM, DPLM2, and Profluent-E1, we find a more consistent decrease with depth, where deeper layers tend to induce smaller changes in future outputs (\cref{fig:skiplayer_outnorm_E1,fig:skiplayer_outnorm_DPLM,fig:skiplayer_outnorm_DPLM2}).
-This effect is particularly pronounced in ProGen2, where output-norm differences decrease with depth across all sizes (\cref{fig:skiplayer_outnorm_ProGen2}).

-Finally, for all non-autoregressive models (i.e., ESM2, ESM3, DPLM, DPLM2, and Profluent-E1), we observe two low-effect regions: one in the early layers and one in the later layers.
-This is evident both in the skiplayer heatmaps and in the output-norm trends, and suggests that depth may be organized into stages with weaker dependencies across certain layer ranges.
+Interestingly, for all non-autoregressive models (i.e., ESM2, ESM3, DPLM, DPLM2, and Profluent-E1), we observe two low-effect regions: one in the early layers and one in the later layers.
+This is evident both in the skiplayer effects and in the layer-layer similarity heatmaps, and suggests that depth may be organized into stages with weaker dependencies across certain layer ranges.
 This is consistent with the findings of \citet{lad2024remarkable}, which show that for autoregressive LLMs, transformer computation can be decomposed into several stages of inference.
-Taken together, the heatmaps and the output-norm trends suggest that similar stage-like patterns may also arise in masked and diffusion PLMs.
+The skiplayer effect heatmaps suggest that similar stage-like patterns may also arise in masked and diffusion PLMs.
+We hypothesize that the early layers may be learning and refining different features with low cross-positional effects at that stage, but having high effects in later computation stages.
 We leave further investigation to future work.